Fingerprint/Background Check/Drug Testing

 Florida Statute defines the criteria under which you may be automatically denied employment with the School District.
 The offense list is divided between instructional/administrative applicants and non-instructional applicants.
 To see a complete list of disqualifying charges, please click the appropriate link.

-What if I'm Denied?
+What if I'm Ineligible?

 Once the background has been reviewed, candidates for employment that are ineligible will receive an ineligibility letter.
 The candidate will have ten days to apply to appear before the committee and appeal the decision.
 There are certain positions that are not eligible for CBC.
 Applicants that fail to disclose are not eligible for an appeal.

 If the appeal is denied by the CBC Committee, the candidate may re-apply for employment, sixty (60) workdays from the date of ineligibility.

 Contact HR Operations (561) 434-8821.